The Churches of Britain and Ireland

 Llantrisant, St. Afran, St. Ieuan and St. Sannan.
 Further views show a doorway, the interior, the font, and the box pews.
 SH 3495 8406.
 All © Iain Taylor.
 Link.
 Grade II* listed.

 Lligwy, the ruins of a church (no dedication), also known as Hen Capel (or Gapel) Lligwy.
-Another view, and two "interiors" - 1, 2, and the crypt.
+Another view, two "interiors" - 1, 2, and the crypt.
+SH 4991 8632.
 All © Iain Taylor.
-Link1.
-Link2.
+Link.
+Coflein has many photos, and says it was a chapel of ease to St. Mic

 Menai Bridge, St. Tyssilio & St. Mary.
 SH 5514 7169. © Martin Briscoe.
 An old postcard view, from Steve Bulman's Collection.
 Another view, © Martin Richter (2012).
 Link.
 Grade II* listed, wherein it's dated "probably" to the early 15th century.
 According to a sign at the church it was founded in the year 630.
 A war memorial is listed as grade II.
 St. Mary on Mona Road.
 Its grade II listing dates it to 1858.
 SH 5553 7178.
 From a photo in Jill Couthard's Collection.
 Link.
 Capel Mawr (Welsh Calvinistic Methodist, 1838, re-built 1856), on Chapel Street and New Street.
 According to the RCAHMW entry, is was formerly known as Beersheba Methodist Chapel.
 The nearby Sunday School on Bryn Afon Street can easily be mistaken for a chapel.
 The images on the RCAHMW entry also show another Sunday School.
 SH 557 718.
 Both © Martin Richter (2011).
 Grade II* listed.